Contactless payments on regional buses

-Bus passengers in Bathurst and Dubbo are now able to pay their fare on select bus services by tapping their credit or debit card or digital wallet on a contactless card reader when boarding.
+Regional bus passengers are now able to pay their fare on select bus services by tapping their credit or debit card or digital wallet on a contactless card reader when boarding.
+This tap and go payment option is part of a wider Contactless Ticketing Program being rolled out across more than 400 regional NSW buses by the end of 2027.

 How it works